splunk/public-o11y-docs/sp-oncall/alerts/notification-alert-aggregation.rst

 single notification will then display the number of incidents the user is being paged for – rather than for each.
-The medium of the notification sent will align with whichever methods are specified within the user’s personal paging policy of which they are in.
-Furthermore, if no new incidents arrive and the triggered alerts remain unacknowledged the next page will follow the user’s paging policy.
+The medium of the notification sent will align with whichever methods are specified within the user's personal paging policy of which they are in.
+Furthermore, if no new incidents arrive and the triggered alerts remain unacknowledged the next page will follow the user's paging policy.

 When notification aggregation is not triggered, multiple incidents will page traditionally exactly as outlined in the personal paging policy of